Arksine/moonraker/docs/configuration.md

   resulting `#` is stored in the value.
 - Option `opt_three` resolves to a value of `This is the value`.
-The comment specifier is preceded by whitespace, thus the remainder of the line is evaluted as a comment and removed from the option.
+The comment specifier is preceded by whitespace, thus the remainder of the line is evaluated as a comment and removed from the option.
 - Option `opt_four` resolves to a value of `Once again\# not a comment`.
   The `\` character is not preceded by whitespace and not evaluated as an escape sequence, thus the escape character is not removed from the value.